2015 Jury Members COMING SOON!

 Steve Shor has over 25 years’ experience in casting, production and agency/management positions, and most recently worked at Columbia/TriStar Pictures.
 Steve has served on the boards of the Earth Communications Office, Friends of the River, American Oceans Campaign and Heal the Bay.
 Steve is the programmer for both the Sonoma International and the Newport Beach Film Festivals, and also is currently an independent producer with a variety of projects in development.

 Be the first to learn of this year’s award-winning films on Sunday, 12:15pm, in the Stone Hall of the Miner’s Foundry.
-Our jury spends hours deliberating our 2014 official selections and we eagerly anticipate their decisions to name our 2014 award winning films.
 Join us and honor the award winning film makers!
 A Saturday Morning/Afternoon Ticket or Weekend Pass is required.
 Limited seating.
 First come, first served.
 Champagne served, courtesy of Barefoot Winery.